Daglish railway station: Services

 Daglish station platform viewed from Railway Road.
 The hedges in the foreground spell out DAGLISH.

 Daglish station is served by the Airport and Fremantle lines on the Transperth network.
 Services are operated by the PTA.
 The Fremantle line runs between Fremantle station and Perth station, continuing past Perth as the Midland line.
-The Airport line, which commenced regular services on 10 October 2022, goes between High Wycombe station and Claremont station.
+The Airport line goes between High Wycombe station and Claremont station.

 Airport line and Fremantle line trains stop at Daglish five times per hour each during the peak period, combining for a ten train per hour frequency.
 Outside peak hour and on weekends and public holidays, trains on each line stop at Daglish four times per hour and late at night, each line stops at the station one or two times per hour.
 Daglish station had 186,725 passengers in the 2013–14 financial year.
 In 2015, the station had 644 average weekday boardings, making it the 50th busiest station out of the 69 Transperth stations at the time.

 On Railway Road next to the station are a pair of bus stops.
 These are served by route 27, which runs between East Perth and Claremont station.
 These are also served by rail replacement bus route 906 when trains are not running.